 Whipping out Zagat 2017 and turning to the winners in the TOP FOOD category, the restaurant Tocqueville, in seventh place with a 4.8 rating, caught my eye.
-Neither of us had been there before, but the restaurant was in excellent company, in between the amazing Gabriel Kreuther (4.8) in sixth place and a long-time favorite, Gramercy Tavern (4.8), in eighth.
+Neither of us had been there before, but the restaurant was in excellent company, between the amazing Gabriel Kreuther (4.8) in sixth place and a long-time favorite, Gramercy Tavern (4.8), in eighth.
 Tocqueville is a $$$$ restaurant, but there was a mention in Zagat of a prix fixe lunch for $29 that was ‘a steal.’
-How many topnotch New York City restaurants with a 4.8 for food can you find where you can have a 2-course menu for $29 and a 3-course for $36?
+How many topnotch New York City restaurants with a 4.8 for food can you find where you can have a two-course menu for $29 and a three-course for $36?

 Tocqueville is lovely—muted colors, fresh flowers, excellent service— a restaurant for grown-ups with a refined ambiance.
 We liked the ample spacing between tables, the high ceilings.
 All of which was conducive to having a conversation.
-So go prepared!
+So think ahead, go prepared!

 The wine list is excellent.
-White wines by the glass included a Sancerre from the Loire; a Malagousia from Greece; a Chardonnay from Willamette Valley, Oregon; and a Riesling from Germany.
+White wines by the glass included a Sancerre from the Loire, a Malagousia from Greece, a Chardonnay from Willamette Valley, Oregon, and a Riesling from Germany.
 What was a real bargain was a two-course wine pairing for $16.

 The clientele was nicely dressed, many in business suits celebrating holiday luncheons with co-workers.
-Tocqueville is classy rather then cozy, a restaurant for fine dining.
+Tocqueville is classy rather then cozy; a restaurant for fine dining.
 If only two-thirds filled at lunch hour, it deserves to be fully booked.
 To remedy that, I'd start at the front door.
 A good welcome is essential, but so, too, is a heartfelt goodbye.

 Tocqueville is at 1 East 15th Street (between Fifth Avenue and Union Square).
 Reservations a must.